-Designers of the future will be best equipped with trans-disciplinary knowledge.
+Designers of the future will be best equipped by trans-disciplinary knowledge.

 The future is going to belong to the people who will build resilience and a success mindset.
 This will be the success mantra for designers to come out on top in the post-COVID future.
 Designers will require a lot of sense-making.
-They will also require to have a wide knowledge of design, technology, and related fields.
+They will also require to have a wide knowledge about design, technology and related fields.

 The designer will need to know more about the client’s business than the client himself.

 This is where the real value of business will grow.
-To date business has been driving design, now the design will have to drive business growth.
+Till date business has been driving design, now design will have to drive business growth.